Zia905/DIP_App/README.md

 # Image_processing
-This is a simple image processing app built with Streamlit and OpenCV.
+This is an image processing app built with Streamlit and OpenCV.
 The app allows users to upload an image and apply various image processing techniques.
 # Features
 Upload an image in JPG, JPEG, or PNG format.